hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

     public-address=5.6.7.8
 ```

 Note the `private-address` and `public-address` flags provided to the installer.
 These may be left out, but the installer will prompt for them if it is unable to determine appropriate values automatically.
+If the instance will not have a separate public address, you may provide the private address for both values.

-## Airgapped
+### Airgapped

 The following is an example `/etc/replicated.conf` suitable for an automated airgapped install, which builds on the online example above.
 Note the addition of `LicenseBootstrapAirgapPackagePath`, which is a path to the `.airgap` bundle on the instance.